 Damon J. Haus

 Here you will find 283 cover letter templates.
-Within the templates, there is some basic content that will help to facilitate your completion of the cover letter with your own information.
+Sample cover letter is used within the templates, there is some basic content that will help to facilitate your completion of the cover letter with your own information.
 These cover letter templates match our most popular 283 resume templates, all of which makes it easy for you to construct a uniformed pair of documents for your job applications.

 If you are applying for a job in a traditional or non-creative field, it’s a good idea to keep your resume on the conservative side.
 Cover letter templates in this category can successfully be used in most industries.